-Dr. Angelie Zamora, Dr. Pauline Nguyen and Dr. Jennifer Mink use the advanced Fotona NightLase® and SnoreLase to help treat sleep apnea so that you can get the rest you need.
+Dr. Angelie Zamora, Dr. Nick Cobb and Dr. Ruasha Shrestha use the advanced Fotona NightLase® and SnoreLase to help treat sleep apnea so that you can get the rest you need.
 This laser treatment provides a gentle and effective solution to improve your ability to breathe and help you regain a healthy quality of life.
 To learn more about NightLase and SnoreLase treatment for sleep apnea in Flower Mound, Texas, and schedule your consultation with our dentists, please contact Smiles Family Dental today at 972-346-1100.

 Sleep apnea is a serious medical condition and occurs when the airway is blocked and normal breathing is prevented.
 If left untreated, it can cause or contribute to many serious medical problems, including heart disease, depression, obesity and high blood pressure.
 There are many treatments available to help manage this condition, but our dentists and team have chosen to offer Fotona NightLase and SnoreLase therapy.
 This laser treatment is a non-invasive alternative to oral appliance therapy and CPAP machines.